Competitive Funding Opportunities

-Applicants are encouraged to consult undergraduate academic advisors or research mentors for information on graduate school funding opportunities.
+Applicants are encouraged to consult research mentors for information on graduate school funding opportunities.
 Additional helpful funding resources are listed by the Ohio State Graduate School.

 Also, at InfoEd SPIN, students can filter and search a database with many good leads for upper-level undergraduates and/or first-year graduate students, by application deadline, research area, funding source, and more.